-- d.
+d.
 Click the Insert Module button; a message appears informing you that the module is currently being software-inserted.
-When the message disappears, the module is inserted, indicated by the disappearance of the word "Reserved" from the module's title. - 8.
-For non-hot swappable module replacement only, power up the device.
+When the message disappears, the module is inserted, indicated by the disappearance of the word "Reserved" from the module's title.

+9. Power up the device.